CosmosDB/labs/java/technical_deep_dive/03-querying_the_database_using_sql.md

 ## Executing Simple Queries

 *The Azure Cosmos DB Data Explorer allows you to view documents and run queries directly within the Azure Portal.
-In this exercise, you will use the Data Explorer to query the data stored in our collection.*
+In this exercise, you will use the Data Explorer to query the data stored in our Container.*

 ### Validate Imported Data

-*First, you will validate that the data was successfully imported into your collection using the **Documents** view in the **Data Explorer**.*
+*First, you will validate that the data was successfully imported into your Container using the **Documents** view in the **Data Explorer**.*

 1. Return to the **Azure Portal** (<http://portal.azure.com>).